kaoDev/kalleott.de/src/courses/iot/communication-protocols.md

 For numeric data the benefits are easy to see, but also text based data can be sent easily because the message body has no specified format.

-Besides this obvious advantages there is of course also the extreme drawback of a binary format that's not human readable, so debugging is more complicated and custom binary formats almost always mean more work to support them.
+Besides this obvious advantages there is of course also the drawback of a binary format that's not human readable, so debugging is more complicated and custom binary formats almost always mean more work to support them.
+The decision what protocol is best for your use case can most times be made depending on the scale.
+That's why in industrial scale scenarios where potentially millions of messages come together in minutes or seconds the used protocols are always optimized for small message footprints.

 ## Publish and subscribe